Keeping You Smiling

 A dental bridge is a prosthetic device that we use to replace missing teeth.
-It can be used to replace one or up to three missing teeth on the same arch.
+It can be used to replace one to three missing teeth on the same arch.
 A dental bridge works by using two dental crowns that are placed over healthy neighboring teeth or surgically inserted dental implants to anchor the device with false teeth between.
 Using natural teeth or a series of dental implants, we can even restore multiple teeth, rebuilding and restoring your function and your facial shape.

 Dental implants are a permanent tooth replacement option that look and feel like your natural teeth.
 During a surgical procedure, a dental implant is affixed to your jawbone to act like the tooth’s roots.
 Over the healing period, your jawbone naturally fuses to the implant which increases its strength and durability.
 With our dental implant techniques, we can replace any number of missing teeth.